samuel-lexim/dom/wp-content/plugins/filebird/readme.txt

 One-click to export the whole WP media folder structure so that you can migrate it to your live sites or simply keep a backup.

 **User Based Folder View**
-Enabling this mode allows admins and other users with access to create their own categories/directories.
+Enabling this mode allows admins and other users access to create their own categories/directories.
 A user can freely manage his/her folders without affecting others' directory structure.

 **Powerful Search Feature**
 You can sort and search for file and folder name not only in Media library but also in page/post editor.